taoshidev/proprietary-trading-network/docs/miner.md

 btcli wallet new_hotkey --wallet.name miner --wallet.hotkey default
 ```

 ## 2a.
-(Optional) Getting faucet tokens
+Getting Testnet TAO

-Faucet is disabled on the testnet.
-Hence, if you don't have sufficient faucet tokens, ask the Bittensor Discord community for faucet tokens.
+Please ask the Bittensor Discord community for testnet TAO.
+This will let you register your miner(s) on Testnet.

+Please request testnet TAO here: https://discord.com/channels/799672011265015819/1190048018184011867

+Bittensor -> help-forum -> requests for testnet tao

 ## 3. Register keys